 With wider acceptance of hemp products in the marketplace, there has been a huge influx of entrepreneurs starting their own CBD wax businesses.
 These types of accounts are treated differently because they require a high risk merchant account.
 What to ask when securing online credit card processing for your cannabidiol wax merchant account:

 - Are they adept at working with the high risk industry?

 The CBD payment processor must have the right framework to work with high risk businesses, things to look for are flexible underwriting, chargeback protection, along with seamless integrations with multiple platforms and gateways.

 2. More specifically, do they have experience with CBD eCommerce merchants?

 A payments processor with little to no expertise in CBD ecommerce will most likely not be able to effectively deal with the evolving legislations, regulatory demands, and need for increased security.
 Make it easy on yourself and pick a processor that already has numerous CBD merchants and can handle the additional precautions.

 3. Do they offer supplementary services in addition to the essentials?

-Essential services include mitigating chargebacks, security, and fraud protection, but the customizable options set apart the mediocre processors from the exceptional ones.
+Essential services include mitigating chargebacks, security, and fraud prevention, but the customizable options set apart the mediocre processors from the exceptional ones.
 Additional services to help your business scale and grow may include a tailored gateway, seamless platform integrations, and an open API.

 4. Are they well connected and invested in CBD merchant success?

 Starting your own CBD wax business doesn’t have to be hard.
 Keep in mind that the most important aspect to finding a great payment processor is making sure that they are invested in your success.
 Be sure to select a processor that wants to work hard for your success.